-During the year ended December 31, 2022 and 2021, the Company did not buy own shares.
+During the half-year ended June 30, 2023 and the year ended December 31, 2022, the Company did not buy own shares.

 8.2 Reserves

 In accordance with the Luxembourg law, the Company is required to allocate a minimum of 5% of its annual net profit to a Legal reserve until this reserve equals 10% of the subscribed share capital.
 This reserve may not be distributed.